scottohara/tvmanager/README.md

 The main view is the **Schedule**, which lists all series that are currently airing (ie. have a frequency other than "Not Showing"), plus any other series that may not be currently airing but have one or more recorded or upcoming episodes expected.

 The other main view is **Unscheduled**, which lists any upcoming episodes that flagged as "unscheduled".
 This is your TODO list for programming your DVR.

-The rest of the app consists of data management views (add/edit/delete programs, series & episodes), basic reports (eg. "All recorded", "All Expected", "All Missed" etc.), and some utility functions such as importing/exporting the database to/from a JSON file etc.
+The rest of the app consists of data management views (add/edit/delete programs, series & episodes), basic reports (eg. "All recorded", "All Expected", "All Missed" etc.), and some utility functions such as importing/exporting the database to/from Amazon S3 etc.

 Screenshots
 ===========